Spicy Bouillabaisse Stew

 Add 12 cups of fish stock to the pot.
 If you’re up for the challenge, you can make your own.

 Cook over high heat.
-Bring to a boil and then reduce heat to simmer for 15-20 minutes.
+Bring to a boil, then reduce the heat to a simmer and cook for 15-20 minutes.
 Increase the heat back to high.

-Add the remaining olive oil, bottle of Saucey Sauce Spicy Garlic Nuoc Cham, crushed garlic, fish and shrimp.
-Boil rapidly, uncovered, for 5-10 minutes.
+Add the remaining olive oil, bottle of Spicy Garlic Sauce, crushed garlic, fish, and shrimp.
+Boil rapidly, uncovered, for 5 to 10 minutes.

-Remove from heat and add mussels.
-Place cover back on pot and let sit for 5 minutes.
+Remove from the heat and add the mussels.
+Place the cover back on the pot and let it sit for 5 minutes.

 Remove the cover and discard any mussels that have not opened.